zippy/metaform/README.md

 Then:

-1. Add the code from example/routes.rb into your config/routes.rb file.
-2. Use the generator:
+1. Use the generator:

-    $ ./script/generate metaform
+    $ bundle exec rails g metaform

 This will add: